dOrgTech/OpenRaise/README.md

   - We'll be incorporating ERC777 hooks, which will alleviate this issue for tokens that adopt that standard.

-- **Dividend tracking has significant gas costs** - With bondedTokens represented as ERC20s, we need additional data to track who is entitled to what dividend payments.
-This is currently implemented in a manner similar to [MiniMe Token](https://github.com/Giveth/minime/blob/master/contracts/MiniMeToken.sol), but this approach has significant gas costs.

-  - We are incorporating a Merkle proof-based approach.
-We discuss this and alternative implementations [here](https://github.com/dOrgTech/BC-DAO/issues/5).

 - **Payments directly to DAO Avatar can circumvent dividends** - It's possible for actors to bypass the bonding curve and send payments directly to the DAO Avatar.
 If customers pay the DAO directly rather than sending payment with the pay() function to the bonding curve, then the DAO would receive 100% of the payment, effectively cutting out token holders from receiving their portion.

   - For instance, DutchX fees might initially be configured to hit the pay() function on the bonding curve, resulting in continuous cash-flows to both token-holders (in the form of claimable dividends) and the DAO according to **splitOnPay**.
 However, the DAO might vote to re-route the fees directly to itself, avoiding the pay split with token holders.